Embargo Policy and Guidelines Table of Contents

 - Companies that have questions about issuing news releases should contact the AHA Communications dept. at 214-706-1173 or email@example.com.

-If you have additional questions, please contact the American Heart Association’s Communications team: email@example.com.
-Please note: all inquiries must be submitted via email/in writing.
+If you have additional questions, please contact the American Heart Association’s Communications team: firstname.lastname@example.org.
+Please note: all inquiries must be submitted in writing via email.